 The steps are:

-- 1Compile a list of reviewers and review sites: Again, let me know in the comments if you’d like a list of the different sites where you can submit your book!
+Let me know in the comments if you’d like a list of the different sites where you can submit your book!

-- 2Write a cover letter to go with your book: Most review sites require a standard suite of information, which they will list on their website.
+Most review sites require a standard suite of information, which they will list on their website.
 You can then write a standard cover letter and add, remove, information as is necessary.
 Here’s a sample cover letter you can use:

 Dear [Contact Name],